czarek7711/hoot/README.md

 * Final Fantasy: Mystic Quest
 * Fire Emblem: Monshou no Nazo
 * Front Mission: Gun Hazard
+* Glory of Heracles IV: Gift from the Gods
 * Gradius III
 * Hagane - The Final Conflict
 * Hiouden: Mamono-tachi to no Chikai